ataicher/gitbook/bit-manipulation.md

-This is my first git page where I will talk about bit manipulation
+This is my first git page where I will talk about bit manipulation.
+I am '_asdhasd_writing'!